qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 After having done any needed changes, the symbol can be added to the list of current style symbols (using the **[Symbol]** |selectstring| :guilabel:`Save in symbol library`) and then easily be used in the future.
-Furthermore you can use the **[Save Style]** |selectstring| button to save the symbol as a QGIS layer style file (.qml) or SLD file(.sld).
-Currently in version 2.0.0 SLDs can be exported from any type of renderer: single symbol, categorized, graduated or rule-based, but when importing an SLD, either a single symbol or rule-based renderer is created.
+Furthermore you can use the **[Save Style]** |selectstring| button to save the symbol as a |qg| layer style file (.qml) or SLD file(.sld).
+Currently in version 2.0 SLDs can be exported from any type of renderer: single symbol, categorized, graduated or rule-based, but when importing an SLD, either a single symbol or rule-based renderer is created.
 That means that categorized or graduated styles are converted to rule-based.